-- 76. For funding purposes only qualifications approved for teaching to 16 to 19 year olds under section 96 of the Learning and Skills Act 2000 (S96), or any alternative list which may be published by DfE in the future, can be included within a study programme as qualification activity.
-However a more restricted number of qualifications may be reported in annual performance tables.3 - 77.
-For those students capable of studying and achieving either A levels or a substantial vocational qualification as the most appropriate route to their career goal, the qualification will usually be at a level above the student's prior achievement and will be the core aim as it occupies the bulk of the study programme.
-For students who are not yet ready to study and achieve substantial vocational and/or academic qualifications at level 2, their study programme may consist of substantial work experience plus English and maths at level 2 if they have still to achieve these qualifications.
+- 76. For funding purposes only qualifications approved for teaching to 16- to 19-year-olds under section 96 of the Learning and Skills Act 2000 (S96), or any alternative list which may be published by DfE in the future, can be included within a study programme as qualification activity.
+However only those applied and technical qualifications that have been approved by DfE will be reported in performance tables.4 - 77.
+For those students capable of studying and achieving either A levels or a substantial vocational qualification as the most appropriate route to their career goal, the qualification should usually be at a level above the student's prior achievement.
+For those students on programmes for which a core aim needs to be recorded, this substantial qualification should be recorded as the core aim.
+For more details about recording core aims please refer to the companion document Funding rates and formula.
+For students who are not yet ready to study and achieve substantial qualifications at level 2, their study programme may consist of substantial work experience and employability skills plus English and maths qualifications that meet the condition of funding requirements if they have still to achieve these qualifications.